From BR Bullpen

 Forsch recorded 15 wins to tie Joaquin Andujar for the club lead in 1982 as the Cardinals won the NL East crown.
 He threw a shutout against the Atlanta Braves in that fall's NLCS but recorded a pair of losses in the World Series versus the Milwaukee Brewers (but his team won anyway).
 In 1983, on September 26th, he hurled another no-hitter, facing the Montreal Expos.
 He continued to be a part of the St. Louis rotation for much of the 1980s, pitching again in the World Series in 1985 and 1987.
 The Cardinals lost both series.

 Late in the 1988 season, Forsch was dealt to the Houston Astros for Denny Walling.
-The next year, on August 3rd, he had one of the lowlights of his career, giving up 10 earned runs in 7 innings of relief work against the New York Mets.
+The next year, on August 3rd, he had one of the lowlights of his career, giving up 10 earned runs on 18 hits in 7 innings of relief work against the New York Mets.
+He had relieved Jim Clancy who had failed to retire a batter in the 1st and gave up 9 straight hits before closing out the inning, in which the Mets scored 14 runs against the two veteran pitchers.
+He was the last major league pitcher to allow 9 consecutive hits until David Price did so for the Detroit Tigers in 2014.
 He retired after the season.

 Forsch and brother Ken also had similar careers, each playing 16 years in the majors.
 While Ken had 521 appearances compared to Bob's 498, more of Ken's were in relief.
 The two also both pitched for Houston, but not at the same time.
 However, Bob was in the World Series three times, while Ken never appeared in the Fall Classic.
 On the other, Ken was a two-time All-Star, while Bob was never selected to the midsummer classic.